debnsuma/ray-for-developers/README.md

 - **AI researchers** implementing reinforcement learning algorithms and experimenting with distributed training
 - **Anyone** looking to leverage Ray for production workloads at scale

-## Key Features

-**Comprehensive Learning Modules**
-This repository includes five complete learning modules covering Ray fundamentals, distributed training, multimodal data processing, inference serving, and reinforcement learning.
-Each module progresses from basic concepts to advanced implementations with real-world examples.

-**Production-Ready Code Examples**
-All code examples are designed for production use, including the Video Highlight Generator project which demonstrates end-to-end distributed video processing with Ray.
-Examples include error handling, logging, checkpointing, and best practices for deployment.

-**Side-by-Side Comparisons**
-See direct comparisons between vanilla PyTorch DDP and Ray Train implementations.
-Understand exactly how Ray simplifies distributed training by eliminating approximately 90% of boilerplate code while maintaining identical performance characteristics.

-**Visual Learning Aids**
-GPU utilization visualizations using nvitop and Ray Dashboard screenshots help you understand resource usage patterns and distributed training behavior.
-The repository includes architecture diagrams showing how Ray integrates with popular frameworks and cloud platforms.

-**Advanced Configuration Examples**
-Learn advanced techniques including FSDP with CPU offloading for memory-efficient training, mixed precision training for faster computation, memory profiling for optimization, and multi-node training configurations for production scale.

-**Practical Tools and Scripts**
-Working code that you can adapt for your own projects, including training scripts, data processing pipelines, monitoring tools, and deployment configurations.
-All examples include comprehensive documentation and usage instructions.

----

 ## Learning Paths